Company Commander (play-by-mail game)

 Company Commander is a play-by-mail wargame initially published by Schubel & Son in the 1980s.
-Jason Oats Games is the current publisher.
+Jason Oates Games is the current publisher.

 Development

 Schubel & Son published Company Commander in the 1980s.
 As of 1991, the company Escape from Reality was at least the third publisher of the game.
-As of August 2019, Jason Oats Games was the publisher.
+As of August 2019, Jason Oates Games was the publisher.

 The setting for the game has changed over time.
 In 1986, it was Thailand.
 In 1991, the setting was Egypt.
 In 2001, the setting for the game was a fictional country in South America.
 As of 2022, the current game—version 13—takes place in a country called Malanesia, a combination of the countries of Malaysia and Indonesia.

 Gameplay

 The game is closed-ended.
 Players lead a faction in a fictional country.
 In the 1991 version, players control a squad of ten soldiers battling in Egypt.
 Gameplay involves management of money, movement, and combat, where players must manage the supporting aspects of forces as well as the combat units.

 In the 2002 version, victory was attained by achieving control of five towns in the country, although the game map comprised a few hundred uninhabited villages as well.
 Towns are divided into sectors and are defended by government forces.
 According to reviewer Peter Jull, "Your aim in Company Commander is to defeat your rivals in battle, but the logistical and economic aspects of doing so feature heavily in the game."